-Users must know the number of input and output words in each slot in order for the driver to correctly address the I/O. Only the number of input and output words in slots (up to the slot of interest) are needed to address I/O in that slot.
-For example, when accessing slot 3, users would have to configure slots 1, 2 and 3.
+Users must know the number of input and output words in each slot.
+In order to address the I/O in a particular slot, all slots up to and including that slot must be configured with I/O. For example, if a user is only interested in the I/O in slot 3, the I/O for slots 1 and 2 must be configured.
 For more information, refer to Modular I/O Selection Guide.